Quicr/laps/docs/relay-protocol.md

 Upon receiving the SNS advertisement, the receiving peer will look at the `nodes` set and create egress SNS advertisements to other peers based on [selection](#selection-algorithm) for best node to reach s-relay node id.
-If self is in the `nodes` set, then MoQT forwarding will take place to forward to a directly attached client or Stub relay.
+If self is in the `nodes` set, then MOQT forwarding will take place to forward to a directly attached client or Stub relay.

 > [!IMPORTANT]